bingeli1212/nitrile-preview/doc/DOC-latex-beamer.md

 ---
-title: The "Beamer.JS" translation
+title: Translation To Beamer
 ---

-%samp:framed
-%frame:1

-The "Beamer.JS" translation intends to produce one or more slides using the LATEX "beamer" class.
+The translation to Beamer intends to produce one or more slides using the LATEX "beamer" class.

 # The checkboxes